dbtedman/postcss-prefixwrap/README.md

 });
 ```

-> The above example is using Gulp.js, and is based on [https://github.com/postcss/gulp-postcss](https://github.com/postcss/gulp-postcss) README.md.
+> This example uses gulp, and is based on the [gulp-postcss](https://github.com/postcss/gulp-postcss) README.

 3\.
 Add the container to your markup.